The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 Education Weekly reported the future job market will demand two main types of skillsets – technological skills and social and emotional skills.
 An example of the technical skills needed is coding.
 Being able to foster inclusiveness, resolve conflict, and motivate different personalities are examples of the types of social and emotional skills required to build relationships and lead teams.

-How will Higher Education Change to Adapt to Generation Z?
+How will Higher Education Adapt to Generation Z?

 The desire to go to college is still intact for most Gen Z students.
 However, they have little desire to get into significant debt from student loans.
 Gone are the days of changing majors five times – Gen Z cannot afford it!
 We will see more Gen Z students leaving high school, taking jobs, and working before deciding on a career.
 Many will take a gap year to work, save money, stay out of debt, and learn some valuable insights into what career path they may want to pursue.